tyzbit/acars-processor/README.md

     Step: {{ index . ".ACARSProcessor.StepNumber" }}
 ```

-Make sure to annotate before this step and selecting all of the fields you want
+Make sure to annotate before this step and select all of the fields you want to
-to use in previous steps, otherwise the value will be `<no value>` when it's
+use in previous steps, otherwise the value will be `<no value>` when it's sent
-sent off, **and there is no checking that the values are present before calling
+off, **and there is no checking that the values are present before calling the
-the receiver**.
+receiver**.

 > [!NOTE]
 >